Year-End College Financial Aid & Student Loan Planning

 Students who are enrolled in the five year combined programs are also affected.
 Once a student has their first Bachelor’s degree, they become an independent student and their parent’s information is not required for the FAFSA submission.
 This timing varies program by program.

 Another timing example is liquidating of stock options.
-If you are able to delay the liquidation of stock option to pay for college, it may have little to no impact beginning in the second semester of their sophomore year in college.
+If you are able to delay the liquidation of stock options to pay for college, it may have little to no impact beginning in the second semester of their sophomore year in college.
 This assumes the student is graduating on time and there are no other children.

 If you have multiple children who will be attending college, creating a family timeline will be helpful so you can see the overlaps but even more important which tax years will impact your EFC.